bmalkus/ProtoTSNet/README.md

 - `autoencoder.py`: Implementations of the encoder architectures (both permuting and regular), autoencoder, and pretraining utilities.
 - `model.py`: Implementation of the ProtoTSNet architecture.
-- `push.py`: Implementation of the prototype push phase, where prototypes are pushed onto actual subsequences from the training set.
+- `push.py`: Implementation of the prototype push phase, where prototypes are pushed onto actual sub-sequences from the training set.
 - `train.py`: Training infrastructure, including:
  - `ProtoTSNetTrainer` class managing the training process,
  - statistics gathering and logging,